Three Stages of Business GrowthFeb 21, 2022

 A while back I was headed to a meeting in Bentonville, which is just a quick, 25-minute drive north from my home.
 As I passed one development after another, I thought, Gosh, there has been so much change in Northwest AR since my wife and I arrived here in 1985.

 In some ways, I’ve had a front row seat to observe the growth.
 For more than three decades, I’ve interacted with hundreds of start-ups, companies, and nonprofits looking to scale, and hundreds more that are somewhere in between.
 Over the years, I’ve spent my weeks talking with CEOs, business owners, and ministry leaders.
 Some are them are located here in NWA; others are scattered across the country.

 I’m in some kind of daily dialogue with someone, ranging from a global CEO to a family member chasing a dream.
-One family member, for example, is helping launch an outdoor apparel company called Bearded Goat.
+A couple years ago, one family member, for example, launched an outdoor apparel company called Bearded Goat.
 (Good name, huh?)

-These guys have a good concept, some great team members, and some big ideas.
-But what’s their best path to a long-term viable business?
-And how do they know where they are in the journey?
+These guys had a good concept, some great team members, and some big ideas.
+But the question was what was their best path to a long-term viable business?
+And how were they supposed to know where they are in the journey?
 Too often, we celebrate the wrong milestones, ignore the right ones, or get confused about next steps.